andrew/ultimate-awesome/README.md

 - [awesome-matlab](https://github.com/brandonhimpfen/awesome-matlab) - A curated list of MATLAB tools, toolboxes, libraries, open-source alternatives, learning material, and ecosystem resources.
 - [awesome-microsoft-teams](https://github.com/brandonhimpfen/awesome-microsoft-teams) - A curated list of tools, integrations, apps, automation platforms, developer resources, learning materials, and communities for Microsoft Teams.
 - [awesome-ml-engineering](https://github.com/brandonhimpfen/awesome-ml-engineering) - A curated list of tools, frameworks, platforms, research, workflows, and learning resources for Machine Learning Engineering.
-- [awesome-mobile-development](https://github.com/brandonhimpfen/awesome-mobile-development) - A curated list of tools, frameworks, platforms, and resources for mobile development.
 - [awesome-mobile-security](https://github.com/brandonhimpfen/awesome-mobile-security) - A curated list of tools, frameworks, practices, and resources for mobile security.
 - [awesome-nft-development](https://github.com/brandonhimpfen/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
 - [awesome-oceanography](https://github.com/brandonhimpfen/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.